casdoor/casdoor-website/docs/cert/overview.md

 The certificate will now be used to sign all tokens issued by that application.

-### In SDK Configuration
+### In SDK configuration

-When configuring Casdoor SDK in your backend application, you need to provide the public key from the JWT certificate:
+When configuring the Casdoor SDK in your backend, provide the public key from the JWT certificate:

 ```go
 var CasdoorEndpoint = "https://door.casdoor.com"